The SALSA MLPA Probemix P138 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1

 related) and atypical Rett syndrome (not CDKL5

 -related).
 OS can develop into WS, this transition is accompanied by changes in the EEG, from suppression burst (OS) to hypsarrhythmia (WS).
-When progression continues to LGS it develops a generalized slow spike-wave pattern.
+When progression continues to LGS, a generalized slow spike-wave pattern develops.
 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK396561/.

-The SALSA MLPA Probemix P138-C1 SLC2A1-STXBP1 contains 43 MLPA probes with amplification products between 130 and 486 nucleotides (nt).
+The SALSA MLPA Probemix P138-D1 SLC2A1-STXBP1 contains 43 MLPA probes with amplification products between 130 and 472 nucleotides (nt).
 This includes 12 probes for the SLC2A1

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com